 The Village purchases its water from the City of New York, Department of Environmental Protection (NYCDEP), Bureau of Water Supply.
 Partially treated water is supplied through a connection to the Catskill Aqueduct.
 The water originates in a protected watershed area 100 miles northwest of Elmsford in the Catskill Mountains where New York City has constructed 6 large reservoirs that together have the capacity of 473.4 billion gallons of water.
 This entire system consists of 17 reservoirs in three watershed areas (Delaware, Catskill, Croton), which allows maximum flexibility in delivering the highest quality of water possible.
 The entire New York City reservoir system has the ability to deliver a maximum of 1.45 billion gallons per day.
 The Catskill & Delaware waters normally mix in the Kensico Reservoir located in the town of Mount Pleasant.
 This "blending" of the water upstream of our point of withdrawal enhances the overall water quality.
-Kensico Reservoir also acts as a large settling basin due to the twenty to thirty day retention time it takes water to travel through the reservoir.
+Kensico Reservoir also acts as a large settling basin due to the twenty to thirty-day retention time it takes water to travel through the reservoir.
 During this time, any natural organic materials measured as "turbidity" that seasonally occurs from spring run-off and heavy rains upstate, settle out in the large reservoir thereby clarifying the water.
+Between the Kensico Reservoir and the Village of Elmsford, the water passes through the NYCDEP's Ultraviolet (UV) Disinfection facility which helps kill viruses, and pathogens in the water.
 The Catskill/Delaware raw water quality, south of the Kensico Reservoir, is of such high quality that the Federal Environmental Protection Agency and the New York State Health Department have given a filtration waiver to communities relying on this water.
-During 2014, our system did not experience any restriction of our water source.
+When the water reaches Elmsford, additional chlorine is added for disinfection, it is treated with Zinc Orthophosphate and Caustic Soda for corrosion control and then pumped into the water system and into a 750,000-gallon storage tank.
+During 2015, our system did not experience any restriction of our water source.